 SSR and the Moldavian SSR.
 On August 27, 1991, the Moldavian SSR declared independence from the USSR.

 Education in Moldova is free and compulsory from ages 6 to 17.
-Currently, the education system in Malta is overseen by the country's Ministerul Educației, Culturii și Cercetării.
+Currently, the education system in Moldova is overseen by the country's Ministerul Educației, Culturii și Cercetării.

 Primary and Secondary Education